The Rajasthan Royals batter scored 113 runs in just 86 balls.

 India’s rising sensation Vaibhav Suryavanshi has produced yet another sparkling innings in Brisbane, smashing a whirlwind hundred against Australia U19 in the first Youth Test of the two-match series.
 His knock put India U19 in the driver’s seat as the visitors continued their domination on the tour, having already swept the YODI series 3-0.

 The southpaw opened the innings alongside captain Ayush Mhatre after Australia U19 posted 243 runs in the first innings.
 The duo provided India a blistering start, racing to 47 runs within five overs.
-While Mhatre succumbed early for a quickfire 21 off 15 balls, No. 3 batter Vihaan Malhotra managed only six runs, but that didn’t affect Vaibhav.
+While Mhatre returned early for a quickfire 21 off 15 balls and the No.3 batter, Vihaan Malhotra, managed only six runs, it didn’t affect Suryavanshi’s momentum.

-The 14-year-old piled on the misery for the Australia bowling attack, keeping India’s run rate well over six runs per over and pushing the scoreboard along with authority.
-The left-hand batter raced to his fifty off just 37 balls, reaching the feat in style with a humongous six off India-origin cricketer Aryan Sharma.
-Vaibhav then shifted gears with his partner, Vedant Trivedi, and started playing his shots.
+The 14-year-old piled on the misery for the Australian bowling attack, keeping India’s run rate well over six and pushing the scoreboard along with authority.
+Suryavanshi raced to his fifty off just 37 balls, reaching the feat in style with a humongous six off India-origin cricketer Aryan Sharma.

-It took 41 more deliveries to convert his fifty into a century, reaching the milestone with a boundary to Aryan to achieve a milestone.
-He departed soon after a century.
+It took 41 more deliveries to convert his fifty into a century, reaching the milestone with a boundary off Aryan.
+However, he departed soon after a century.
 The Rajasthan Royals batter scored 113 runs in just 86 deliveries, including nine boundaries and eight maximums, at a strike rate of 131.40.
-In the process, Suryavanshi had forged a 152-run partnership off just 134 balls for the third wicket with Trivedi.
+In the process, Suryavanshi had forged a 152-run partnership off just 134 balls for the third wicket with Vedant Trivedi.

 ALSO READ

-India U19 have already taken a 13-run first-innings lead (at the time of writing this article), courtesy of Vaibhav Suryavanshi’s blistering knock and a fifty from Vedant Trivedi.
+India U19 have already taken a 13-run first-innings lead (at the time of writing this article), courtesy of Suryavanshi’s blistering knock and a fifty from Trivedi.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.